Paramedic Technician Associate DegreeAssociate in Applied Science (AAS)

 The 1150-hour Paramedic Technician program consists of lectures, practical skills lab, laboratory simulations, and hospital and pre-hospital clinical experiences that prepare you with the knowledge and skills to work competently as an entry-level paramedic.
 You will receive classroom instruction and hands-on learning from experienced faculty.
 Technical skills are refined in a controlled lab setting through real-life scenarios using a state-of-the-art human patient simulator.

-Completion of the Emergency Medical Technician program is required prior to beginning Paramedic core courses.
+Current Wisconsin licensure as an Emergency Medical Technician or higher is required prior to beginning Paramedic core courses.
 MSTC’s Paramedic Technician program offers additional certifications in Advanced Cardiac Life Support, Trauma Life Support, and Pediatric Advanced Life Support.
 Coursework is based on the U.S. Department of Transportation Administration/Wisconsin Bureau of Local Health Support and EMS curriculum.

 The career outlook for emergency medical technicians and paramedics is excellent.